 For members of the Church, the Oakland California temple is meant to be a place of learning and a place of peace.
 It is meant to be a place where members can receive spiritual guidance for decisions in their lives.
 Members who go to the temple have the chance to sit in the celestial room — a beautiful room meant for members to take a chance to ponder and pray.

-Members of the Church of Jesus Christ of Latter-Day Saints perform several ordinances in the Oakland Temple.
-Ordinances are sacred acts that create a binding promise between God and a person who wishes to return to God’s presence.
+Members of The Church of Jesus Christ of Latter-day Saints perform several ordinances in the Oakland Temple.
+Ordinances are sacred acts that create a binding two-way promise between God and a person who wishes to return to God’s presence.

 Baptisms in the Oakland California temple are performed on behalf of ancestors of members that are deceased and didn’t have a chance to be baptized.